Problems We Found In Atlanta's Drinking WaterRSS

 Kezia Snipe | Hydroviv Research Analyst

-For Hydroviv’s assessment of Atlanta's tap water, we aggregated water quality test data from City of Atlanta Department of Watershed Management, the city’s water provider, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+For Hydroviv’s assessment of Atlanta's water quality, we aggregated water quality test data from City of Atlanta Department of Watershed Management, the city’s water provider, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
 We cross reference these data with toxicity studies in scientific and medical literature, and look at upcoming regulatory changes.
 The water filters that we build for people who live in Atlanta are optimized with these figures in mind.

 Source Of Atlanta Drinking Water

 The Atlanta water system provides approximately 120 million gallons of treated drinking water for more than 1 million residents in the metropolitan area.
 The Chattahoochee River serves as the only local surface water supply.
 The Chattahoochee Water Treatment Plant processes river water directly while the Hemphill Water Treatment Plant processes water from a reservoir that is filled from the river.
 Together the plants produce 75 percent of Atlanta’s drinking water.
 The rest of Atlanta's tap water is supplied by the Atlanta-Fulton County Water Treatment Plant that also processes water from the Chattahoochee River.
 Jointly owned by the City of Atlanta and Fulton County, it produces water for the northeast portion of the drinking water distribution system.

 Lead Levels In Atlanta Drinking Water

 Lead enters into a consumer’s tap water through old lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (such as recently happened in Flint, Michigan), lead leaches into the drinking water and can reach toxic levels.
 Recent analysis for lead in Atlanta found an average of 2.5 parts per billion.
 While the regulatory limit is 15 ppb, both the EPA, CDC, and American Academy of Pediatrics all recognize that there is no such thing as a safe level of lead.
 Of course, federal regulations cannot take into account levels measured at an individual tap.

 Chromium 6 Levels In Atlanta Drinking Water